 Humanity faces critical challenges for which national responses are too narrow.
 New levels of cooperation are required for success.

-Join world-renowned conservationist Dr. Jane Goodall and Global Security Institute President Jonathan Granoff in a candid online conversation about the role of individuals and states in obtaining Human Security, the challenges before us, and the cost of failure, and reasons for hope.
+On November 30, 2021, world-renown primatologist and conservationist Jane Goodall and GSI President Jonathan Granoff held a candid one hour discussion with the prestigious Oxford Union, about the role of individuals and states in obtaining Human Security, the challenges before us, and the cost of failure, and reasons for hope.

 The Oxford Union is a debating society in the city of Oxford, England, whose membership is drawn primarily from the University of Oxford.
 Founded in 1823, it is one of Britain’s oldest university unions and one of the world’s most prestigious private students’ societies.

 Jonathan Granoff is the President of the Global Security Institute, a representative to United Nations of the World Summits of Nobel Peace Laureates, a former Adjunct Professor of International Law at Widener University School of Law, and Senior Advisor to the Committee on National Security American Bar Association International Law Section.